How accurate are our public forecasts?

 We have been providing uninterrupted marine forecasts since 1867.

-- Our inshore waters and shipping forecasts were 96.8% and 92.2% correct to within 1 Beaufort force category
+- Our inshore waters and shipping forecasts were 91% and 86% correct

-- A gale warning was issued for over 93% of gales that occurred; and
+A gale warning was issued for 95% of gales that occurred

 World’s most powerful environmental supercomputer

-- Our weather models are now harnessing the processing power and computational capacity of our new supercomputer, helping us provide even more detailed data and forecasts and earlier warnings of severe weather.
+- Our weather models harness the processing power and computational capacity of our supercomputer, helping us provide even more detailed data and forecasts and earlier warnings of severe weather.

-- Supercomputer capability has helped us increase the resolution of our models, to 1500 metres in the UK, and make high resolution forecasts even further in advance.
+- Supercomputing capability has helped us increase the resolution of our models to 1500m in the UK and 10km globally and also to run many more global and UK forecasts in the form of “ensembles” which allow us to assess the risks and uncertainties in every weather forecast, thus providing high resolution forecasts even further in advance.

 - Our expert physicists and mathematicians use their combined skills in developing our weather models

-- The Met Office Academic Partnership is a formal collaboration between ourselves and three UK universities that are leaders in weather and climate science (University of Exeter, University of Leeds, University of Oxford and University of Reading) to advance the science and skill of weather and climate prediction.
+- The Met Office Academic Partnership is a formal collaboration between ourselves and a cluster of UK universities that are leaders in weather and climate science (UCL, University of Bristol, University of Exeter, University of Leeds, University of Oxford, University of Reading, Edinburgh University and Birmingham University) to advance the science and skill of weather and climate prediction.

 - We began taking observations over 150 years ago and today our network of weather stations in the UK and around the world provide us with millions of observations each day.

-- Over 200 billion observations are received at the Met Office every day from satellites, radar, weather stations, ocean buoys, weather balloons and ships.
+- Billions of observations are received at the Met Office every day from satellites, radar, weather stations, ocean buoys, weather balloons and ships.
 Many of these measurements feed into the models used to make our accurate forecasts.

 - We work closely with the Environment Agency to build and operate a sophisticated weather radar network which contributes to increased forecast accuracy, particularly in severe weather.